LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 [[images/hello.png]]

 There is no need to compile the code yourself or restart the server to see the modification.
 It is automatically reloaded when a change is detected.
-But what happen when you make a mistake in your code?
+But what happens when you make a mistake in your code?

-Let's try:
+Let’s try:

 ```
 def index = Action {